postcss/postcss/API.md

 ### `lazy.then(onFulfilled, onRejected)`

-Processes input CSS through asynchronous plugins and call `onFulfilled` with [`Result`] instance.
-If error was throws from any plugin, it will call `onRejected` callback with this error.
+Processes input CSS through synchronous and asynchronous plugins and call `onFulfilled` with [`Result`] instance.
+If some  plugin will throw a error, `onRejected` callback will be executed.

 ```js
 postcss([cssnext]).process(css).then(function(result) {